-This Salt and Pepper Tofu recipe makes a Chinese restaurant-style dish with crispy pan-fried tofu tossed with scallions, garlic, chillies, and spices.
-This easy tofu recipe is simple but addicting!
+This crispy Salt and Pepper Tofu recipe makes a Chinese restaurant-style dish with delicious pan-fried tofu tossed with scallions, garlic, chillies, and spices.
+The easy tofu recipe is simple but addicting!
 Have it with drinks or turn it into a meal with steamed rice and vegetables.
 Click here for the printable recipe.

 Pin this recipe.

-This salt and pepper tofu recipe is not quite the same as how restaurants would make it.
+Make restaurant-style salt and pepper tofu easier but just as delicious with this recipe.
 Usually, salt and pepper tofu is made with deep-fried tofu.
-I’m no stranger to deep-frying as evidenced by my vegan doughnut recipes, vegan fried ‘chicken’ recipe, and the more recent vegan ginger ‘beef’ recipe.
-And I’m certainly not going to discourage anyone from it either.
+While I’m no stranger to deep-frying as evidenced by my vegan doughnut recipes, vegan fried ‘chicken’ recipe, and the more recent vegan ginger ‘beef’ recipe.
+Moreover, I’d certainly not going to discourage anyone from it either.
 But the pan-fried method of making crispy tofu is so easy, produces wonderfully crunchy tofu, and makes the cleanup process so much simpler.

 The tofu you choose is up to you.
 For this recipe, I like using firm or extra firm tofu.
-They are the easiest to work with.
-Medium tofu or traditional tofu works as well.
+They are easiest to work with.
+However, medium firm tofu or traditional tofu works as well.
 I like the contrast between the crunchy exterior and tender interior.
-However, they have a greater moisture content so they will take longer to fry.
+On the other hand, they have a greater moisture content so they will take longer to fry.

 I hope you enjoy this easy recipe for vegan salt and pepper tofu.
 Please let me know if you try it!